Benko11/arch-bootstrap/README.md

 # Arch Bootstrap

-These are the scripts I use during my Arch installation to set up my computer just the way I'd like.
+This file describes the procedure I take during my Arch installations to set up my computer just the way I'd like.
+Inspiration is garnered mainly from Arch Wiki and other Internet sources.

 ## Preliminary setup